Irregular Periods: Causes And Symptoms

 Irregular periods have a high prevalence among Indian women of reproductive age.
 Prolonged and excessive bleeding, absence of period, and intermenstrual bleeding are common irregular periods problems.
 Keep track of the period and consult a doctor to find irregular periods solutions.

-Dr. Vaidyas Cycloherb contains several hormone-balancing herbs that helps support menstrual cycles.
-In addition, this proprietary ayurvedic medicine also helps with period cramps, discomfort, weakness, and low energy levels.
+Dr. Vaidyas Cycloherb contains several hormone-balancing herbs that help monthly cycles.
+In addition, this proprietary ayurvedic medicine also helps with cramps, discomfort, weakness, and low energy levels.

 - Begum, Monawara & Das, Sumit & Sharma, Hemanta.
 (2016).
 Menstrual Disorders: Causes and Natural Remedies.
 Journal of Pharmaceutical, Chemical and Biological Sciences.
 4. 307-320.